kowai11/CSE412-G15-Project/README.md

 # CSE412-G15-Project

-This is project for Group 15 in CSE 412 Fall 2021 Semester.
+This is project of Group 15 in CSE 412 Fall 2021 Semester.

 ![Alt text](./img/cover.png)